maxhallinan/hemulen.js/README.markdown

 ####Dispatch events

-Hemulen.js is devoted to a single utility: handling data for forms with drag&ndash;and&ndash;drop fields.
-Hemulen.js is designed to fulfill this utility without making assumptions about or asserting application architecture, and with minimal side effects on application state.

-An application typically requires features that are dependent upon but beyond the scope of this utility.
+A drag&ndash;and&ndash;drop application typically requires features that are dependent upon but beyond the scope of Hemulen.js.
 For instance, the average drag&ndash;and&ndash;drop interface displays a list of dropped files.
 Listing a dropped file depends on Hemulen.js for access to file data and confirmation that the file has been placed in Hemulen storage.
+These dependencies can be satisfied by binding to Hemulen events.

-Hemulen.js excludes these features from its core utility because their ideal implementation is determined by the application's functional requirements and architecture.
-Instead, Hemulen.js dispatches custom events that describe the internal result of any interaction with a Hemulen instance.
-Hemulen events expose the Hemulen data upon which these application-specific features depend without making assumptions or assertions about how that data will be used.
+A Hemulen event describes the internal result of an interaction with a Hemulen instance.
+The event object exposes the Hemulen data upon which these application-specific features depend.
 Most Hemulen events are emitted by the element to which the Hemulen instance is bound.
 Form submission events are emitted by the form element.
 See the Events section for more information.

 ###What Hemulen.js does not

+Hemulen.js is devoted to a single utility: handling data for forms with drag&ndash;and&ndash;drop fields.
+Hemulen.js is designed to fulfill this utility without making assumptions about or asserting application architecture, and with minimal side effects on application state.
+For this reason, Hemulen.js does not:

-- manipulate the DOM in any major way, including:
+- manipulate the DOM (with the exception of adding the `hemulen-incompatible` class), including:
     + generate UI components,
     + generate file thumbnails,
     + list dropped files,
     + display validation or error messages;
 - provide a browser compatability fallback.

-Implementing these features is the application's responsibility.

 ##Dependencies